benjaminaschultz/base16-ipython-matplotlibrc/README.md

 ```

 `shade` and `theme` are both optional positional arguments.
 If both are absent, then this extension
-attempts to find the one matching the base16 theme you have installed in static css.
+attempts to find the one matching the base16 theme you have installed in profile directory's `static/custom/custom.css`.

 ```
 Type:       Magic function